jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ## Basic concepts for configuration

-Headless components and modules often require similar mechanisms, regardless of the specific form, how they require and maintain certain data input from a user.
-Beyond pure data management, the user has to be able to directly modify the rendering or pass customized behaviour into the component or the brick.
+Headless components and modules often require similar mechanisms, regardless of the specific way they require and maintain certain data inputs from a user.
+Beyond pure data management, the user must be able to directly modify the rendering or pass customized behaviour to the component or the brick.

-There are two basic concepts for this, which will be presented in more detail below:
+There are two basic concepts for this which will be presented in more detail below:
 - Properties
 - Hooks

-Since the data binding is particularly important, this special implementation of a `property` is explained in a dedicated section too.
+Since the data binding `Property` is a particularly important and special one, its implementation is explained later in a dedicated section.

 ### Properties